opf/openproject/docs/user-guide/work-packages/work-packages-faq/README.md

 The "Position" attribute is provided by the Backlogs plugin and shows the position of a work package in the backlog.
 If you create e.g. a Feature and assign it to a sprint, the position of the feature in the sprint is shown in the "Position" attribute on the work package list.

+### The text I entered is not displayed as expected - why?

+All text entered (work package, wiki pages or meeting agenda) is subject to Textile markup language, which allows text formatting.
+On the other hand it does restrict the usage of some characters you would intuitively use in your text, e.g. emphasizing a piece of text by the use of - before and after the text -.
+Unfortunately this is also the Textile indication for crossed out text.
+In some cases the use of a space can help.
+If you are unsure, whether you entered the formatting correctly and the text will displayed as you wanted, use the preview function next to the save button.
+In this way you can make your adjustments before saving the issue or wikipage you were working on and can assure, that everything will be displayed correctly.

+### How can I change the tracker, description or title of a work package?

+ If you click update you have the possibility to update status, assignee and to comment on your changes.
+But if you want to change the work package title or the tracker, you first have to click more to have this option.

+### How to assign a subtask to an work package?

+Select Add subtask below the description of the work package.
+A new work package form opens and the field for the parent task’s number is pre-filled.
+Enter the work package information as usual and click create to finally create the work package.
+Another solution would be to enter the parent task’s ID when creating the new subtask, but as all information, that one can be added and changed after the creation of the issue.

 ### Can I restore a deleted workpackage?

 There is no easy way to restore a deleted workpackage.
 Generally, you have the option to create and restore your own backups.